First Drafted 5/12/17

 The Local Chapter will hold a minimum of one (1) General Meeting annually, and all members of the Local Chapter will receive at least three (3) weeks written (or electronic mail) notice and an agenda of the General Meeting.

-The General Meeting will elect Local Chapter officers and may adopt an annual budget.
+The General Meeting will elect Local Chapter officers, will decide priority campaigns, and may adopt an annual budget.
 In general, the General Meeting is the highest legislative body of the Local Chapter.

 Section 2.
 Regular Meetings.

 The Local Chapter will hold Regular Meetings at least once (1) a month, the time and place of which will be set in a schedule published and distributed by the Local Chapter Executive Committee.
-The Regular Meetings will set Local Chapter policy and work priorities.
+The Regular Meetings will set Local Chapter policy and determine implementation of priority campaigns.

 The Local Chapter Executive Committee will set the agenda for Regular Meetings.
 In general, the Regular Meeting is the operating legislative body of the Local Chapter.